Turkey summons German envoy over detention of Turkish journalists

-ANKARA, May 17 (Reuters) - Turkey summoned the German ambassador in Ankara on Wednesday to express its condemnation and protest at the detention in Germany of two journalists from a pro-government Turkish newspaper, the Foreign Ministry said.
+ANKARA, May 17 (Reuters) - Turkey summoned the German ambassador in Ankara on Wednesday to express condemnation and protest over the detention in Germany of two journalists from a pro-government Turkish newspaper, the Foreign Ministry said.

+The public prosecutor's office in Darmstadt said police had searched the private apartments of two journalists aged 46 and 51 in the western town of Moerfelden-Walldorf on suspicion of dangerous dissemination of personal data.

+Investigators confiscated electronic storage media and other devices, the office said, adding that police had detained the two men but later released them.

-German police raided the Frankfurt office of the Turkish daily Sabah and detained two journalists early on Wednesday, state-owned Anadolu Agency reported.
+The Turkish state-owned Anadolu news agency reported that German police had raided the Frankfurt office of the Turkish daily Sabah before detaining the journalists.

-The Turkish Foreign Ministry said the journalists were detained because of their reports about the network of U.S.-based cleric Fethullah Gulen, after a complaint by a member of that network.
+The Turkish Foreign Ministry said the journalists hadbeen detained because of their reporting on the network of U.S.-based cleric Fethullah Gulen, after a complaint by a member of that network.

 Ankara says the Gulen network staged a 2016 coup attempt and labels it a terrorist organisation.

-The foreign ministry also urged Germany to ensure the immediate release of detained journalists.
+The ministry also urged Germany to ensure the immediate release of detained journalists.

+Germany's foreign and interior ministries were not immediately available for comment on the case.

 ((Huseyin.Hayatsever@reuters.com;))